Nikolai Myaskovsky: Middle years

 The years 1921–1933, the first years of his teaching at the Moscow Conservatory, were the years in which he experimented most, producing works such as the Tenth and Thirteenth symphonies, the fourth piano sonata and his first string quartet.
-Perhaps the best example of this experimentative phase is the Thirteenth symphony, which was the only one of his works to be premiered in the United States.
+Perhaps the best example of this experimental phase is the Thirteenth symphony, which was the only one of his works to be premiered in the United States.